iogbole/israelo/_posts/2023-01-07-product-led-growth.md

 ## Product-Led Growth: How to Build a Product That Sells Itself ##

 I read the book over the Christmas holidays, and here's a summary of my key takeaways.
-Wes made the book available for free here - https://productled.com/book, but please encourage him by <a href="https://www.amazon.com/Product-Led-Growth-Build-Product-Itself-ebook/dp/B07P6288ZF"> buying </a> a copy.
+Wes made the book available for free at <a href=" https://productled.com/book">productled.com</a>, but please encourage him by <a href="https://www.amazon.com/Product-Led-Growth-Build-Product-Itself-ebook/dp/B07P6288ZF"> buying </a> a copy.

-let's dig in.
+Let's dig in.

 `Product-Led Growth: How to Build a Product That Sells Itself`  is a comprehensive guide to building and growing a successful product-led business.